kwong0419/week-8.2-gemini-api-vision-practice/readme.md

 ## Guides

-Here are a few resources to help you complete the assignment:
+These resources will help you complete the assignment:

 - [Virtual Environment Setup](https://github.com/jdrichards-pursuit/python-virtual-environment-setup) - this is a guide to help you set pythonvirtual environment to run the app.
 - [Python Library Imports](./imports.md) - this is a list of all the external libraries you will need to install and import.